 - 1 teaspoon fresh thyme (or 1/4 teaspoon dried)

-- Melt the butter in a large pot over medium heat.
-Add the potatoes, carrots, celery and onion.
-Cook until the onions are tender (about 5 minutes).
+- In a large pot over medium heat, melt the butter.
+Add the potatoes, carrots, celery, and onion.
+Sauté 5 minutes, or until the onions are tender.

 - Serve warm with biscuits or crackers.

 - Add chicken (recommend using frozen), potatoes, carrots, celery, onion, peas, stock, butter, salt, pepper, thyme and nutmeg to crockpot.